 What if I'm not qualified for a position?

 Many on-campus employers understand that a part-time job is a learning experience, and you may not be expected to know everything right away.
-Having a positive attitude and showing your motivation to learn new skills will still make you an outstanding job candidate for many positions.
-On-campus employment is an excellent option for those looking for flexible work schedules as well as for students who may be finding their first part-time position.
+Having a positive attitude and showing your motivation to learn new skills will make you an outstanding job candidate for many positions.
+On-campus employment is an excellent option for those looking for flexible work schedules, as well as for students who may be finding their first part-time position.

 What if I have never worked before?

 Many times, students have had jobs, they just don't realize it.
 Have you ever babysat, cleaned houses, mowed lawns, volunteered, or helped with a family business?
 These are all great experiences and should be included on your resume.
 Job shadowing and internships are also excellent items to add to a resume to showcase your experience.
 If you have truly never worked, showcasing special skills will be important on your resume.
 Add things like certifications (CPR, first aid, Microsoft, Adobe, etc.).
 Let the employer know of any special skills you have or languages you can speak.
 These types of items are very valuable to an employer and definitely worth adding to your resume.
-But the point is that you still want to create a resume.